1st/reactive-ui/README.md

 And even if we need to transform sidebar into tabs or dropdown - we can control this separately for mobile and desktop.
 Otherwise it will work as designed by default.

+## Our priorities

+- **Ensure bug-free components.** It means that we carefully test each component before release.
+But if you found that Button looks strange in a List, then open a bug and we will fix it as soon as possible.
+- **Design each component to provide the best UX.** Component should feels like native or at least very intuitive on each device - mobile, tablet and desktop.

 ## Documentation

 Read [docs/](docs/) about the Reactive-UI.